Martinsville Bulletin

 The Martinsville Bulletin is a daily newspaper serving the city of Martinsville and the surrounding Henry County, Virginia.
 The Bulletins roots date back to 1889, and it is the oldest continuously run business in Martinsville.
-The paper is currently published six days a week, Monday through Friday and Sunday.
-It is owned by Lee Enterprises.
+The paper is owned by Lee Enterprises.

 History

 The paper was started in 1889, as a weekly publication called The Henry Bulletin, serving Henry County and Martinsville.
 The Bulletin increased its publication frequency, until it eventually became a daily paper in 1935 and was renamed The Daily Bulletin.

 In a deal announced on March 31, 2015, the Bulletin and The Franklin News-Post were purchased from Haskell Newspapers by BH Media Group.
 Haskell Newspapers was a company privately owned by the Haskell family.
 The Haskell family bought the Martinsville Bulletin in 1948.
 With the culmination of the purchase, BH Media owns nine daily newspapers in Virginia.

+Starting June 27, 2023, the print edition of the newspaper will be reduced to three days a week: Tuesday, Thursday and Saturday.
+Also, the newspaper will transition from being delivered by a traditional newspaper delivery carrier to mail delivery by the U.S. Postal Service.